 Although the selfie-stick is definitely a global trend, it’s not what caught my eye nor why selfies are on this list.
-It is the narcissistic trends I encountered, no matter where I went.
-I remember relaxing and enjoying a Singapore Sling in the very bar they were invented when I noticed 2 girls sitting at the table next to me, both buried in their phones.
+It is the narcissistic trend I encountered, no matter where I went.
+I remember relaxing and enjoying a Singapore Sling in the very bar they were invented when I saw two girls sitting at the table next to me, both buried in their phones.
 Instead of enjoying their surroundings and each other’s company, they independently took selfie, after selfie, after selfie.
-Then I caught glimpse of one their phones as she scrolled through it and it was nothing but pictures of herself.
+Then I caught glimpse of one of their phones as she scrolled through it and it was nothing but pictures of herself.
 Thousands of them.

 5) Craft beer

 Another great trend worldwide is the uprising of craft beer.
 Similar to the population’s refusal to drink bad coffee, the world has had enough of big beer companies pouring watered down beer.
 What was once reserved to Portland and my hometown of Vancouver Canada is now a global trend.
 I was lucky enough to experience this first-hand with craft beer tours in Cape Town, Sydney, Lithuania, and of course – Germany.